Paolo Renda: Biography

-Renda was arrested on November 22, 2006, along with dozens of others including Nicolo Rizzuto, Rocco Sollecito, Francesco Arcadi, Lorenzo Giordano and Francesco Del Balso, as part of Project Colisée.
-In September 2008, Renda pleaded guilty to two counts of possessing profits from organized crime.
+On September 18, 2008, Renda pleaded guilty to two counts of possessing profits from organized crime.
 He was released on parole in February 2010.

 Disappearance

 On May 20, 2010, Renda went golfing in the morning and then went to a funeral home owned by his family in Saint-Leonard.
 He then phoned his wife to say he would be picking up steaks for dinner.
-After not arriving home by 15:00 ET, Renda's son-in-law decided to search for him by tracing his usual route and found Renda's vehicle parked with its windows down and keys in the ignition, with Renda nowhere to be seen.
+While driving on Albert-Prévost Avenue, he pulled over for a car with flashing lights that resembled a civilian police car.
+Instead, he was forced at gunpoint by two men into their car.
+After not arriving home by 3 pm, Renda's son-in-law decided to search for him by tracing his usual route and found Renda's vehicle parked with its windows down and keys in the ignition, with Renda nowhere to be seen.
 Renda is believed to have been kidnapped.

-Renda's disappearance is believed to be part of a vendetta for the murders of brothers Paolo and Franceso Violi of the Bonanno crime family, who were both murdered in the 1970s.
+Renda's disappearance is believed to be part of a vendetta for the murders of brothers Paolo and Francesco Violi of the Cotroni crime family, who were both murdered in the 1970s.
 Renda's disappearance occurred almost a year after Nicolo Rizzuto's grandson Nicolo was murdered, and six months after his disappearance, Nicolo would be murdered at his home.
+His murder is generally believed to have been a lupara bianca, a practice describing a murder where the body is never discovered by the police.
+Edwards and Nicaso wrote: "Lupara bianca is perhaps the cruellest of Mafia murders and was generally saved for spies and traitors, who deserved nothing better than an anonymous end in a ravine, acid barrel or pit covered in lime.
+A lupara bianca means no ransom notes, no body, no answers, no sense of closure, no funeral or flowers on a grave.
+Nothing, but loss and fear".
+Renda's murder was a major blow to the prestige of the Rizzuto family, and the renegade faction led by Raynald Desjardins gained in strength afterwards.
+Supporting Desjardins were the 'Ndrangheta families in Ontario along with his brother-in-law Joe Di Maulo, who in turn was in contact with what was described as a "Hamilton Mafia family that hated the Rizzutos" (a reference to the Luppino family who were related via marriage to the Violi family).

 Renda's family tried to have Paolo legally pronounced dead in 2013, though a judge turned down the request due to insufficient proof.
 On September 2, 2018, it was reported that the courts had declared Renda dead.